BDA-KTS/semantic-search-over_social-media-posts/README.md

 ![image](https://github.com/user-attachments/assets/f2576dd0-f10c-4e2a-9550-36358ceb6c54)

-## How to UseTo utilize this tutorial effectively, follow these steps:
+## How to Use
+To utilize this tutorial effectively, follow these steps:

 1. **Install Python and Necessary Packages**:
    - Ensure that Python is installed on your system.
 You can download and install Python from the official website (https://www.python.org/).